vercel/next.js/examples/thirdweb/README.md

 - `NEXT_PUBLIC_TEMPLATE_CLIENT_ID` - Your Thirdweb client id.
 You can create [CLIENT_ID here](https://thirdweb.com/dashboard/settings/api-keys) by clicking the "Connect" button for your account.

+### Set up Contants directory

+Update `abi.json` and `contractAddresses.json` file with respective abi and its contract address.

 ### Run Next.js in development mode

 ```bash